Building Docker Containers for PDAL¶

 Containers are built upon the Dependencies container, but the

-Dependencies container is not pinned to specific Xenial or PDAL release
+Dependencies container is not pinned to specific Bionic or PDAL release

 times.
 It corresponds to where ever the